-Nuclear PharmacyNuclear Pharmacy seeks to improve and promote the public health through the safe and effective use of radioactive drugs for diagnosis and therapy.
+Nuclear PharmacyNuclear Pharmacy was the very first specialty recognized by BPS in 1978 after receiving a petition from the American Pharmacists Association.
+Nuclear Pharmacy seeks to improve and promote the public health through the safe and effective use of radioactive drugs for diagnosis and therapy.
 A nuclear pharmacist, as a member of the nuclear medicine team, specializes in the procurement, compounding, quality control testing, dispensing, distribution, and monitoring of radiopharmaceuticals.
 In addition, the nuclear pharmacist provides consultation regarding health and safety issues, as well as the use of non-radioactive drugs and patient care.
 Those who are granted certification in this specialty may use the designation Board Certified Nuclear Pharmacist® and the initials BCNP, as long as certification is valid.

 Eligibility Requirements (all practice eligibility requirements must be met prior to the candidate sitting for the examination)The minimum requirements for certification in nuclear pharmacy are:

 - Graduation from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE) or program outside the U.S. that qualifies the individual to practice in the jurisdiction.
 Foreign trained pharmacists must pass the Foreign Pharmacy Graduate Examination Committee (FPGEC) examination.

 - Current, active license to practice pharmacy in the U.S. or another jurisdiction

 - 4,000 hours of training/experience in nuclear pharmacy practice

 - Achieving a passing score on the Nuclear Pharmacy Specialty Certification Examination